 Since 2007, our partnership with the Swiss Red Cross (SRC) has facilitated a unique and successful balance between charity and financial investment for investors.

-"With the Swisscanto Swiss Red Cross Charity Fund, you are choosing an investment that allows others to share in your good fortune.
-You donate half of your interest income.
-In addition to that, we increase this amount by donating at least half of our management fee."
+"With the Swisscanto (CH) Bond Fund Sustainable Global Aggregate Swiss Red Cross, you are choosing an investment that allows others to participate in your success.
+You donate half of your distribution income.
+In addition, we support you by donating at least 70% of the admininstrative fee."

 Member of the Board at Zürcher Kantonalbank